Arizona Workers’ Compensation Insurance

 Coverage is available for acute injuries, such as falls, and injuries that may gradually worsen over time, such as carpal tunnel.

-When a time-lost claim is filed, the insurance company pays for medical expenses and lost wages if the employee has to miss more than seven consecutive days of work because of their injury or illness.
+• In a time-lost claim, the insurance company pays for medical expenses and lost wages if the employee has to miss more than seven consecutive days of work because of injury or illness.
+Note that if an employee misses 8-13 days of work, they won’t be compensated for the first seven days.
+But if they miss more than 14 days, they’ll be compensated for all time missed beginning on the date of the injury.

 Arizona Workers’ Comp death benefits

-• Your insurance claims history
+• Your insurance claims history.

-Other business insurance policies to consider
+Other important small business insurance policies in Arizona

 General Liability